gongyisheng/playground/network/tcp/route_table.md

 2. If there is no matching network in the routing table, the device may send the packet to a default gateway or drop the packet if no default gateway is defined.
 ### How is the route table updated?
 The routing table is dynamic and can be updated through routing protocols, such as `OSPF` or `BGP`, which allow routers to exchange routing information and update their routing tables based on changes in the network topology.
+### Flags
+- U (up): The route is up and available for use.
+- G (gateway): The route is a gateway route, which means that packets need to be forwarded to a gateway instead of being delivered directly to the destination network or host.
+- H (host): The route is a host route, which means that the destination is a specific host instead of a network.
+- D (dynamic): The route was learned dynamically through a routing protocol, such as OSPF or BGP.
+- M (modified): The route was modified by a routing protocol.
+- R (reject): The route is a reject route, which means that packets destined for the route are dropped and an ICMP message is sent to the source.
+- C (Cloning): A new route is cloned from this entry when it is used
+- L (Link): Link-level information, such as the Ethernet MAC address, is present
+- S (Static): Route added with the `route` command
 ### How to add/delete/update a route to the route table?
 * add: `route add -net`
 * delete: `route delete -net`